thosgood/this-weeks-finds/markdown/251-300/week300.md

 learn something new every day.

-Spurred on by our success, you might want to find a groupoid whose cardinality is π.
+Spurred on by our success, you might want to find a groupoid whose cardinality is \pi .
 It's not hard to do: you can just find a groupoid whose cardinality is 3, and a groupoid whose cardinality is .1, and a groupoid whose cardinality is .04, and so on, and lump them all together to get a groupoid whose cardinality is 3.14...
 But this is a silly
-solution: it doesn't shed any light on the nature of π.
+solution: it doesn't shed any light on the nature of \pi .

 I don't want to go into it in detail now, but the previous problem really *does* shed light on the nature of e: it explains why this number